 These types of wire can be used in 100 AMP service

-- Copper: it is the most common type of wire employed in electrical applications, like 100 AMP service.
-Copper is a good conductor of electricity and is easy to work with.
+- Copper: it is a very common wire used in electrical applications, like 100 AMP service.
+Copper is a good conductor of electricity

-- Aluminum: It is another wire that can be used in 100 AMP service.
-Aluminum is less costly than copper, but it is not as good of a conductor of electricity.
-Aluminum wire is also more difficult to work with than copper wire.
+- Aluminum: It can be used in 100 AMP service.
+Aluminum is more expensive than copper but its conductive nature is less than copper and its handling features are also more difficult than copper

 wire types that can be used in 100 AMP service: